 EARLY CAREER

-Drezner is known for his scholarship and commentary on international relations and international political economy.
+Daniel Drezner is widely recognized for his scholarship and commentary on international relations and the international political economy.

-He served as an International Economist at the U.S. Treasury Department’s Office of International Banking and Securities Markets.
+Early in his career, he served as an international economist at the U.S. Treasury Department’s Office of International Banking and Securities Markets, where he contributed to policy analysis on global financial systems.

-Drezner has published articles in numerous scholarly journals as well as in the New York Times, Wall Street Journal, Politico, and Foreign Affairs.
+Drezner is a prolific commentator and public intellectual, with articles published in numerous peer-reviewed journals and prominent outlets including The New York Times, The Wall Street Journal, Politico, and Foreign Affairs.

-He has been a regular contributor to Foreign Policy and the Washington Post, and a commentator for NPR's Marketplace and Newsweek International.
+He has been a regular contributor to Foreign Policy and The Washington Post, and served as a commentator for NPR’s Marketplace and Newsweek International.

-He provided expert commentary on U.S. foreign policy and the global political economy for the BBC, C-SPAN, CNNfn, CNN International, and ABC’s World News Tonight.
+Drezner’s expert commentary on U.S. foreign policy, geopolitics, and the global political economy has been featured on BBC, C-SPAN, CNNfn, CNN International, and ABC’s World News Tonight, making him a leading media voice on international affairs and economic strategy.

 BOOKS